betterscientificsoftware/bssw.io/CuratedContent/LadyBirdBrowser.md

 I don't know about everyone else in the HPC/CSE community but I use my web browser just about every day for many things.
 I do work on GitHub, interact with ChatGPT and find and read documentation just to name a few reasons I use a web browser.

+Andreas Kling developed on browsers for several major companies within the tech industry for 15+ years.
-In this video, Andreas Kling gives a brief overview of the browser business and introduces the [LadyBird](https://ladybird.org) browser; a non-profit driven effort to develop, from scratch, a wholly new, C++ based web browser.
+In this video, he gives a brief overview of the browser business and introduces the [LadyBird](https://ladybird.org) browser; a non-profit driven effort to develop, from scratch, a wholly new, C++ based web browser.

 I was stunned to learn that all widely and currently available web browsers trace their funding and/or code bases back to the 35 million lines of code comprising Google Chrome.
 Although LadyBird is still in pre-alpha status, it is less than half a million lines of code.